vikdts/milestone-project-three/README.md

 ## User Experience

-Minesweeper is a classic game, this version is presented very minimal, with basic board created by the hidden cells all marked with a '0'.
+Minesweeper is a classic game, this version is presented very minimalistic, with a basic board created by the hidden cells, all marked with a '0'.
-On the left side of the board there are the numbers from 0 to the number size of the grid minus one, corresponding on the difficulty level, separated by dashed line - representing the rows, and the columns are numbered the same way on the top of the board, again separated by a dashed line.
-The numbers are the main guide for the user to input the coordinates of the choosen cell.
+On the left side of the board, there are the numbers from 0 to the number size of the grid minus one, corresponding to the difficulty level, separated by a dashed line - representing the rows, and the columns are numbered the same way on the top of the board, again separated by a dashed line.
+The numbers are the main guide for the user to input the coordinates of the chosen cell.
-Once a valid input is given the board is printed again, updated with either a '-' for non-mined cell or the '*' hitting one.
-The user is given three lives each game and can continue, after stepping on a mine, till running out of lives or winning the game.
+Once a valid input is given the board is printed again, updated with either a '-' for non-mined cells or the '*' hitting one.
+The user is given three lives each game and can continue, after stepping on a mine, till running out of lives or win the game.
 The game is very easy to follow and have fun.

 - First time user
     - Follow the rules